 Rumors have been confirmed that there are indeed Dark Web Scammers building malicious sites, such as phishing pages that are designed to look like the popular dark web marketplace, the Agora Marketplace.

 This scam is designed to take advantage of one of the weak elements of online security: the person using the computer, the human visitor.
-Bringing in new users by the truck load with promise of an open marketplace behind their gates, people are mislead into registering for an account on these malicious websites.
+Bringing in new users by the truckload with the promise of an open marketplace behind their gates, people are misled into registering for an account on these malicious websites.
 Technically this wouldnt be considered much of an exploit, as it fools the user themselves rather than the technology used to access the website or Dark Web.

 When there is a place where money or bitcoins are changing hands via the internet you can bet there will always be scammers lurking around the corner.
-This isnt limited to the Dark Web or Deep Web as some fiat adoring sites may shout from the roofs, but a fact in terms of all websites be it fiat or bit, dark web or the basic internet.
-Many people who are on the dark web drugs and weapons marketplace Agora are being pointed to a site that deploys malicious code programed with the task emptying wallets of the digital currency.
+This isn’t limited to the Dark Web or Deep Web as some fiat adoring sites may shout from the roofs, but a fact in terms of all websites be it fiat orbit, dark web or the basic internet.
+Many people who are on the dark web drugs and weapons marketplace Agora are being pointed to a site that deploys malicious code programmed with the task emptying wallets of the digital currency.

 “People like you are idiots.
 Sorry, it has to be said,” wrote another Reddit about those falling victim to these dark web scams.
 Seeing that those accessing the dark web for “nefarious” reasons, one may agree since it should be noted that users should brush up on their basic tech knowledge on security protocol.